 File-sharing wasn’t spared from the debate either.
 Networks, namely BitTorrent, were blamed for a large amount of stress on ISP networks.
 BitTorrent tried to implement the Cache Discovery Protocol which would allow popular kinds of traffic to be cached, thus reducing network stress.

 More predominantly, many ISPs chose to simply block or shape the traffic instead.
-This sparked outrage by content creators, among many others and intensified the network neutrality debate.
+This sparked, among many others and intensified the network neutrality debate.

 Apparently, the BBC liked the idea of caching traffic and proposed a caching system to reduce the network load for ISPs for their iPlayer.
 Some have suggested that the BBC pay for the additional traffic load.